adamped/quantum/README.md

 A bit in a classical computer going through an NOT gate will flip from a 0 to a 1.

-A qubit in a quantum computer going through a Pauli (x, Y or Z) gate will rotate to the opposite on that axis.
+A qubit in a quantum computer going through a Pauli (X, Y or Z) gate will rotate to the opposite on that axis.

 ### Types of gates